 But just hold on a minute there, Che Guevara.

-There’s a couple of reasons behind this.
+A couple of reasons drive this.

-Firstly, as we already said about evolutionary ideas, people like routine and predictability.
+First, as we already said about evolutionary ideas, people like routine and predictability.

 And that applies to changes at work.
 Or changes in what you do for customers.